 Home > Global Workers

-The North American Lutheran Church’s International Mission Team aims to connect congregations with international partners by supporting global workers.
+The North American Lutheran Church’s International Mission Team aims to foster and develop relationships between congregations and our global workers

 How to Become a Global Worker

-After being recommended by a sending agency, the new global workers are vetted by the General Secretary, which includes a background check.
+Once an individual has been recommended by their sending agency, they must submit an application to the Missions team.
+If approved by the Missions team, they are vetted by the General Secretary, which includes a background check.
 Once a global worker is vetted, they are recommended to the Executive Council for approval.
 NALC global workers are not required to be NALC clergy or members.
-However, new global workers will be commissioned at the next NALC convocation.
+However, they must not be in opposition to NALC doctrine.
+New global workers will be commissioned at the next scheduled NALC convocation.

 Grant Process for Global Workers

-We grant $12,000 each year ($1,000/month) to help support them, and the money is granted to their sending agency for their support.
+Global workers are eligible to apply for a $12,000 grant each year ($1,000/month) to help with their support.
+The funds are sent to the sending agency to be distributed to them as needed.
 The application deadline for these grants is typically November 15, and the grants are approved by a committee consisting of the Mission Team, General Secretary, and Treasurer of the NALC in January.
 Once approved, the sending agencies are notified of the grants and are required to sign and return a “Grant/Contribution Agreement Acknowledgment.”
-The checks are then sent to the sending agency.
-Additionally, the sending agencies may receive grants to help support our global workers in the field.
+The checks are managed by the sending agency by the end of March.

-Information about the global workers will also be posted on the NALC website.
-NALC global workers are expected to give updates regularly, which will be published in the NALC newsletter.
+A short bio and basic information about the global workers will be posted on the NALC website with links to their webpage and/or sending agency giving additional information.
+NALC global workers are expected to give updates regularly, which may be published in the NALC newsletter or other venues.
+The Missions team will keep in regular contact with global workers and promote relationships, prayer, and support from NALC congregations.

 “And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you.
 And behold, I am with you always, to the end of the age.”